Danse macabre, Troyes, ca. 1700

 The woodcuts with abbess and noblewoman and spinster maid and Franciscan nun are still missing as they have been at least since 1531.
 Jacques Oudot has selected to illustrate the abbess and noblewoman with the woodcut of nun and witch with the rather odd result that the "noblewoman" stands with a broom in her hand.

 Over time the contents have become more and more mutated.
-The scene with spinster maid and Franciscan nun (illustrated with the image of citizeness and widow) has for inscrutable reasons been moved one step ahead before the chambermaid and housekeeper.
+The scene with spinster maid and Franciscan nun (illustrated with the image of city woman and widow) has for inscrutable reasons been moved one step ahead before the chambermaid and housekeeper.
 For equally inscrutable reasons the images of regent and knight's wife and merchant's wife and bailiff's wife are interchanged.

 La Grande Danse Macabée, 1729